-Chiropractic and spinal health care helps soothe and de-inflame the comprised areas, allowing the natural healing systems to intervene and promote long-term reduction of discomfort and pain.
+Chiropractic and spinal health care help soothe and de-inflame the comprised areas, allowing the natural healing systems to intervene and promote the long-term reduction of discomfort and pain.

-For many individuals, bending, standing, and sitting are normal movements they engage in everyday.
-This can be part of work occupation, school, house chores, etc, and for many these movements and positions can become painful over long durations of time and when it is repetitive.
+For many individuals, bending, standing, and sitting are normal movements they engage in every day.
+This can be part of work occupation, school, house chores, etc.; for many, these movements and positions can become painful over long durations of time and when repetitive.
 Regular chiropractic and spinal health treatment can restore optimal posture in the body, soothe strained and tense muscles, and resolve disrupted nerve energy flow which often leads to nerve pain like sciatica.

 Hypertension in pregnancy falls into one of three categories.
 It can range from benign and easily controlled to serious with increased medical risks.
 This makes monitoring blood pressure important to individual health risks.
 The risks for hypertension in pregnancy include: